 Note that if you overtighten either stopper bolt the derailleur will not stay in that highest or lowest gear and shift back within five seconds.
 When this is the case you'll also hear some clicking or ticking, indicating that the derailleur is blocked from fully completing the shift.

 Also, according to Shimano, one of the following could happen:

 - The battery level drops quickly because extra load is being placed on the motor.

 - The motor may be damaged due to overload (irreparable).

 Your rear derailleur should now be installed and set up pretty well.
-If you're having problems however, just send me a message and I'll do my best to help you!
+If you're having problems however, just leave a comment or send me a message and I'll do my best to help you!